nomilous/how-now-docker-swarm/2-use/03-Custom-Containers.md

 ie. using Dockerfile

-**These instructions assume you are using the `swarm` alias created in [01-Workstation-Access](https://github.com/nomilous/how-now-docker-swarm/blob/master/2-use/01-Workstation-Access.md)**

 This repo has 4 custom containers in `./node_modules/swarm-*`

 One of them is a webserver and requires access from the outside.
 Using `-p` argument to the run command can create a port mapping from the outside to a port on the container.
 But it is necessary to create that continer on a specific swarm node so that we know which server the mapped port is listening on.